websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/updating-your-dxp-instance-to-a-new-minor-version.md

 1. [Deploy the change](../build-and-deploy/overview-of-the-dxp-cloud-deployment-workflow.md) to the `liferay` service.

-1. Find the appropriate tag for the version of Liferay you are updating to on [Docker Hub](https://hub.docker.com/r/liferay/dxp/tags).
+1. Find the tag for the version of Liferay you are updating to on [Docker Hub](https://hub.docker.com/r/liferay/dxp/tags).

 1. Change the value of the `liferay.workspace.docker.image.liferay` property in `liferay/gradle.properties`: